-According to Richard Wubnig, director of sales at Gerald Peters fine jewelry store in Staten Island, sleeping with your engagement ring on is in fact not a good idea.
+According to Richard Wubnig, director of sales at Gerald Peters, a fine jewelry store in Staten Island, sleeping with your engagement ring on is not a good idea.
 "An engagement ring is a fine piece of jewelry and should be treated as such," he says.
-"It's easy when you're asleep for your ring to get caught in things such as your hair or on your sheets and this can cause the stone to loosen in the setting."
-Richard's advice is to have one safe spot in your house as the only place you ever take your ring off and store it to prevent from losing it.
-"This way when your ring is not on you, there is only one place it could be."
-Fair enough.
+"It's easy when you're asleep for your ring to get caught in things—such as your hair or on your sheets—and this can cause the stone to loosen in the setting."

-Also, if you're a big tosser and turner between the sheets, taking your ring off is probably a wise idea as well.
-"It could snag on your bedding and could potentially not only damage your bedding, but a prong," points out private jeweler Dan Moran, founder of Concierge Diamonds, Inc. in Los Angeles.
-Another reason to take your rings off before bed is that some people sleep with their hands tucked beneath them, note the experts over at Brilliant Earth.
-"Putting your body weight on your hands in this way can slowly put pressure on the ring and cause it to lose shape, risking accent stone loss," they warn.
-Moreover, "Large center stones or stones with edges (like square or elongated cuts) can scratch you or your partner at night."
+If you're a big tosser and turner between the sheets, taking your engagement ring off is probably a wise idea, notes another expert.
+"There's always a chance that it could snag on your bedding and could potentially not only damage your bedding but one of your ring's prongs," says private jeweler Dan Moran, founder of Concierge Diamonds, Inc. in Los Angeles.
+"Sleeping and putting your body weight on your hands in this way can slowly put pressure on the ring and cause it to lose its shape, risking accent stone loss," he warns.
+One other thought from Moran: "Large center stones, or stones with edges (like square or elongated cuts), can scratch you or your partner at night."

-While the decision is ultimately up to you, whatever you do choose, Wubnig and the other diamond experts at Gerald Peters recommend bringing your ring in to be cleaned and checked every six months in order to ensure the stones are tightly in their setting and that there's no damage to any part of it.
+While the decision is ultimately up to you, the takeaway among our diamond experts is that safety and precaution should be the priority.
+Wubnig and the other diamond experts at Gerald Peters recommend bringing your engagement ring in to be cleaned and checked every six months.
+This will ensure that all of those precious stones are secure and tight in their setting and that there's no damage to any part of your ring.